 Singer/songwriter Seth Adam writes compelling, genuine songs with honest lyrics.
 The Americana rocker draws comparisons to Counting Crows, Tom Petty, and Jason Isbell, he creates his own brand of Americana rock & roll.

 Hello, my name is Seth Adam.

-It is unconventional to offer the world a biography written in the first person.
+It is unconventional to offer a biography written in the first person.
 As the cliché goes, rules were meant to be broken...

-I am a 41 year old singer/songwriter born and raised in Connecticut.
-I reside in the New Haven area.
+I am a 43 year old singer/songwriter born and raised in Connecticut.
+I reside in the great city of New Haven.
 I’ve been playing music, in one form or another, since I was 5 years old.
-I got my start playing music in front of audiences when I was in the elementary school chorus.
-Rock & roll really got a hold of me just before my teen years, and I performed my first “rock & roll band” show at one of those old moose/elk/“insert animal type” halls when I was 14.
-I've been hooked ever since.
+I got my start playing in front of audiences when I was in the elementary school chorus.
+Rock & roll got a hold of me just before my teen years, and I performed my first “rock & roll band” show at one of those old moose/elk/insert-animal-type halls when I was 14.
+I've been hooked on the rock & roll ever since.

 Here's the part where I tell you what I am currently doing with my career.

 Here's the part where I give you some history, drop some names, and tell you about some influences.